UoB-COMSM0110/2024-group-19/README.md

 - Need more clearer instructions on the game and have instructions be more accessible.
 - Background and characters need more interactive features.

 As such, the team underwent brain storming to further improve the game whilst using these themes as the basis for improvement.
 Together, we decided to change the background and include obstacles for the player to navigate.
 Secondly, we wanted a dynamic screen to follow the player, allowing for a larger map.
 Thirdly, we will be making some design changes to the enemy and choosing a more distinct but complementary colour for the texts.
-Finally, include a help button where the player can access whilst playing the game to re-familiarise themselves with the rules.
+Finally, we'll include a help button that the player can use whilst playing the game to re-familiarise themselves with the rules.

 ---
 ## Stage 2: Final evaluation